mattbell87/matts-php-framework/README.md

 ### /app
 Contains the framework

-       /app/framework.php   <-- Contains the templating engine and plugin system
+       /app/framework.php   <-- Contains the template engine and plugin system

 ### /app/skins
 Contains the skins for your website

        /app/skins/responsive.htm    <-- An example skin, this contains the visual layout for your website

 ### /app/plugins
 Contains the plugins

        /app/plugins/example.php   <-- An example plugin you can copy and modify for your own needs

 ### /app/error